Hurricane Ginny

-Hurricane Ginny was the strongest recorded tropical cyclone to make landfall in Canada, as well as the latest hurricane on a calendar year to affect the U.S. state of Maine.
+Hurricane Ginny was a strong and erratic tropical cyclone that paralleled the East Coast of the United States before making landfall in Nova Scotia, in Maritime Canada, in October 1963.
 The eighth tropical storm, as well as the seventh and final hurricane of the 1963 Atlantic hurricane season, Ginny developed on October 16 over the Bahamas, although it was not initially a fully tropical cyclone.
 As it moved to the North and later northwest, Ginny intensified to hurricane status as it became more tropical.
 For eight days, it was located within 250 mi of the United States coastline.
 After approaching North Carolina, Ginny looped to the southwest and approached within 50 mi of the Florida coastline.
-It turned to the North, to the East, and later to the northeast, strengthening late in its duration to peak winds of 110 mph (175 km/h).
-Ginny became an extratropical cyclone shortly after striking Nova Scotia at its peak intensity on October 29.
+It turned to the North, to the East, and later to the northeast, strengthening late in its duration to peak Category 2 winds of 110 mph (175 km/h).
+The system made landfall in Nova Scotia at near-peak intensity on October 29, then became an extratropical cyclone shortly afterwards.
+It was the strongest tropical cyclone on record to make landfall in Canada while maintaining tropical characteristics.
+(Hurricane Fiona in 2022 made landfall in Canada at a stronger intensity, but lost tropical characteristics prior to landfall.)

 Although it remained close to the United States coastline, its impact was minor.
 Beach erosion and light rainfall was reported along much of the coastline, although the precipitation was beneficial in ending droughts in South Carolina and New England.
 High waves destroyed one house in North Carolina.
 Damage was heaviest in New England, where several buildings were damaged and thousands were left without power.
 The passage of Ginny resulted in a snow storm across eastern New England, particularly in northern Maine, where it killed two people.
 In Atlantic Canada, the extratropical storm produced high wind and waves, causing damage to boats and resulting in power outages.